Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Data Sets and Uncertainty Assignments

 \subsection{\texorpdfstring{Justification for the Quadratic Regression Model} {Justification for the Quadratic Regression Model}}

-A common concern is the use of a quadratic polynomial to represent $\log_{10} S^{*}(E)$ in the presence of resonant structures in the data.
-The following points address this concern: \begin{enumerate} \item The quadratic model is applied over a \emph{restricted} energy interval (1.5--3.5~MeV), within which the smooth envelope of $\log_{10} S^{*}(E)$ varies slowly.
+A common concern is the use of a quadratic polynomial to represent \(\log_{10} S^{*}(E)\) in the presence of resonant structures in the data.
+The following points address this concern: \begin{enumerate} \item The quadratic model is applied over a restricted energy interval, \(0.5\le E\le 3.5~\mathrm{MeV}\), within which it is used only to describe the smooth global component of \(\log_{10}S^{*}(E)\).

-\item The polynomial parametrization is not intended as a physical model of the reaction mechanism; it serves as a local regression that approximates the smooth background trend.
+\item The polynomial parametrization is not intended as a physical model of the reaction mechanism; it serves as a regression model for the smooth background trend.

-\item Narrow resonances appear as localized deviations from this background and therefore do not bias the extracted global trend.
+\item Resonance-affected data points are not discarded.
+Their effect is retained through the likelihood and contributes to the fitted global normalization, slope, and curvature according to their assigned uncertainties.
+The resulting curve should therefore be interpreted as a smooth trend averaged over the resonance-affected data, not as a resonance-by-resonance description.

 \item The inclusion of higher-order polynomial terms does not improve the Bayesian evidence and leads to additional coefficients that are statistically insignificant.